DataSF/housing-data-hub/data-browser/_posts/population-and-housing/2014-07-01-population-and-housing-units.md

 notes: The census did not collect data on housing units before 1940.
 ---

 Between 1950 and 1980, the population of San Francisco decreased.
 By 2000, the City recovered its population losses and continues to grow.
 The number of housing units (dwellings) increased in recent decades, adding 3,000 housing units per year on average from 2000 to 2010 (or more than 30,000 units) and 1,800 units per year from 1990 to 2000 (approximately 18,000 units).
-Prior to this, growth in housing was relatively flat with just under 18,000 units added over a three decade period (1960 to 1990).